-7.4.2 Discounting and Time Value of Money Learners will be able to:
+7.4.2 Discounting and Time Value of Money

 - a.
 Explain the concept of discounting and time value of money - b.
-Determine the value of money at any given time using a given discount rate/ compounding rate.
+Determine the value of money at any given time using a given discount rate/compounding rate.

 - c.
 Apply the concept of discounting and time value of money in accounting at business situations - 7.4.3 Annuity, Sinking Fund, Present Values of Annuity and Amortization